plone/plone.app.multilingual/docs/index.rst

 No canonical content object
 ---------------------------

-Having a canonical object on the content space produces a dependency which is not ortogonal with the normal behavior of Plone.
+Having a canonical object on the content space produces a dependency which is not orthogonal with the normal behavior of Plone.
 All content objects should be autonomous and you should be able to remove it.
-Because of that we removed the canonical content object.
+This is the reason because we removed the canonical content object.
 There is a canonical object on the translation infrastructure but is not on the content space.

 Translation reference infrastructure